cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ![alt text](images/learning_2.png)

 * Indeed, we got a better error now.
 We are ready to visualize the anomalies!
-First, we set an *anomaly_score* for each time by calculating the absolute distance between the prediction and the real value.
+First, we set an *anomaly_score* for each time by calculating the distance between the prediction and the real value.
-Next, we find extremely-high scores by passing them to *find_anomalies()*.
+Next, we find extremely-high scores by passing the anomaly scores to *find_anomalies()*.
-Last, we plot the whole time series, marking the anomalies by red, by calling to *anomaly_visualization()*.
+Last, we plot the results by calling to *anomaly_visualization()* (Anomalies will be marked by red).
 We can execute the whole process by running the last cell of this notebook:

 ![alt text](images/visualization.png)

-* We can decide when a score is anomalous by passing an explicit threshold to *find_anomalies()*.
-For example, here we set the threshold to be *AVG + 8xSTD*:
+* Nice!
+As we could expect, the large splikes are spotted as anomalies.
+We can decide when a score is anomalous by passing an explicit threshold to *find_anomalies()*.
+For example, lets increase the threshold to be *AVG + 8xSTD*:

 ![alt text](images/visualization_2.png)